 Spelling error in an activity

 Suggestion of a new feature

 Appendix C: Access to Service and Support Teams

 Scolab’s hours of operation are Mondays through Fridays from 8:00 am to 5:00 pm Eastern Standard Time.

 The application is only available online at the following address: HTTPS://WWW.NETMATH.CA/EN/

 Access to the documentation

-The relevant documentation is available on our showcase sites as well as on our Customer Portal at the following address:
+The relevant documentation is available on our showcase sites as well as on our Customer Portal at the following addresses:

 Access by service request form

-A service request form is available online at the following address:
+A service request form is available online at the following addresses: